craftercms/docs/source/system-administrators/upgrade/upgrading-in-context-editing.rst

 ..
 Motivation

-CrafterCMS 4 has new mechanism that enable authors to edit the content directly in its preview, short-cut menus to open specific pieces of the content form, better and more reliable drag and drop of components and assets from desktop or from the new Assets Panel.
+CrafterCMS 4 has new mechanisms that enable authors to edit the content directly in its preview, short-cut menus to open specific pieces of the content form, better and more reliable drag and drop of components and assets from desktop or from the new Assets Panel.